BSU-CS-208-Fall-2024-classroom-sec-4002/4-4-project-4-full-stack-lab-Phildani1998/Retrospective.md

 # Retrospective

-- name: Jane Doe
+- name: Daniel Philpott
-- email: janedoe@u.boisestate.edu
+- email: daniel.philpott@u.boisestate.edu

 ## Experience

-TODO
+LENGTHY!
+Spent hours with different errors and compiling issues..
+BUT WE DID IT NOW!
+Ready to go...

 ## Known issues or Bugs

-TODO
+After hours of failure and re-trying, NADA!

 ## Sources used

-TODO
+Textbook / Google to get through issues that I ran into.